wangraying/sglang/docs/benchmark/benchmark.md

 For the Random-2000 and Random-4000 datasets, we noted that when the cache size is doubled, the number of running requests nearly doubles as well, as depicted in Figures (b) and (d).
 This could explain the observed increase in throughput and reduction in ITL latency, given the improved decoding efficiency associated with larger cache sizes.

 For the ShareGPT dataset, the situation is slightly different.
 When the `max_total_tokens` exceeds 64K, both throughput and latency reach a plateau.
-Beyond this threshold, there is a significant decrease in the number of queuing requests , while the number of running requests remains nearly the same, indicating the performance is bottlenecked by the request rate of the client.These findings are shown in Figures (e) and (f).
+Upon reaching this point, we noticed a significant decrease in the number of queuing requests, while the number of running requests remains almost the same, indicating the performance is bottlenecked by the request rate of the client.These findings are shown in Figures (e) and (f).

 <table>
   <tr>